Anna Dalvi seems really quick to take current events into her designs like she did last spring when Eyjafjallajökull erupted in Iceland.

 The eruption under the glacier Eyjafjallajökull (literaly the Islands Mountains Glacier, referring to the Westman islands accross) was explosive in nature, due to melt water getting into the volcanic vent.
 It threw volcanic ash in the atmosphere that led to air travel disruption and the closure of airspace over many parts of Europe.

-Swedish-Canadian designer Anna Dalvi enjoys knitalongs (KALs). .She's been hosting lace KALs on her website that run for an entire season at a time.
-To know more about this fascinating designer, read the interview with Anna, “Knitting with the Norns” in the Issue 01 of The Icelandic Knitter.
-Don’t miss her upcoming book, "Shaping Shawls", Cooperative Press - due out in June 2011 an now available fo pre-order.
+Swedish-Canadian designer Anna Dalvi enjoys knitalongs (KALs). .She’s been hosting lace KALs on her website that run for an entire season at a time.
+To know more about this fascinating designer, read the interview with Anna, “Knitting with the Norns”.
+She is the author of “Shaping Shawls”, Cooperative Press – due out in June 2011.
+Her website: www.knitandknag.com